Scott's 50s Biography

 D. Financial ability: If Brad Pitt - no issue.
 Somewhere between Brad & I, ... you must find your financial travel niche.
 It's not about the money.
 It's about the experience.

-If not, adjust your finances to match the kind of travel mode (SIT), trip length, etc. to do some foreign travel.
+If not Brad, adjust your finances to match a travel mode (SIT), trip length, etc. so you do some foreign travel.

 Don't presume, "It can't be done."